Ty France Preview, Player Props: Mariners vs. Mets

 Ty France At The Plate

-- France has had at least one RBI in 29.0% of his games this year (38 of 131), with two or more RBI nine times (6.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- France has driven home a run in 38 games this season (28.8%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.